fjfish/ex-werds/README.md

 Note that the word list has only been minimally cleaned up, be careful of folks who get offended easily.

+## Development

+Run guard with `mix guard` - this will keep the tests running as you change files.
+The test suite is small but complete for the scenarios we could find.

 ## Installation

 ```elixir